Kometa-Team/Kometa/docs/kometa/guides/overview.md

 ## Explanations

-The below guides and recipes have been created to assist users with various aspects of Komets and its companion scripts.
+The below guides and recipes have been created to assist users with various aspects of Kometa's and its companion scripts.

 - [Plex Ratings Explained](ratings.md)
 - [Scheduling Kometa Runs Guide](scheduling.md)